pre-eth/adam/README.md

      -h     Get command summary and all available options -v     Version of this software (v0.11.0)
-     -i     Get the input parameters for the last run, or provide your own.
+     -i     Get the input parameters for the last run, or provide your own using a filename.
      -u     Generate a universally unique identifier (UUID).
 Optionally specify a number of UUID's to generate (max 1000)
      -r     The amount of numbers to generate and return, written to stdout.
 Must be within [1,